 The dominance of a few authors, particularly "Reddy," suggests a concentrated research output, likely due to institutional affiliations or subject-matter expertise.
 This trend may indicate limited diversity in author representation, as a few contributors account for a significant proportion of the publications.
 The presence of a broad spectrum of authors, ranging from highly prolific contributors to occasional ones, reflects a balance between expertise and inclusivity.
 The data emphasizes the importance of fostering a wider range of contributors to ensure diversity in perspectives and research areas.
 Encouraging underrepresented authors and collaborations can enhance the journal's breadth and appeal, leading to greater academic impact and community engagement.

-Figure 3: Titles and Abstract of the Journal of Research ANGRAU
+Figure 3: Titles and Abstract of the Journal of Research ANGRAU(Keywords)

 This visualization (Figure 3), generated using VOS Viewer, presents a keyword analysis of a research title and abstract.
 The clusters represent the thematic structure of the study, highlighting significant terms and their relationships.
 Key concepts such as "nutrient management," "property," and "physico-chemical" suggest a focus on agricultural science, soil studies, or material properties.
 The presence of "temperature" and "zone" may indicate climatic or environmental influences, while "project" and "data" emphasize research methodologies.
 Additionally, the keywords "pest," "fungicides," and "blackgram variety" suggest a study related to crop protection and plant sciences.
 The colour gradient, ranging from blue (2020) to yellow (2024), shows an evolution in research trends, with newer topics like "consumption pattern" and "antimicrobial activity" gaining prominence.
 This network analysis provides insight into the study’s primary themes and emerging trends, aiding researchers in understanding the scope and relevance of the work.